filippodanesi/web-scraper/README.md

 # Web Content Scraper

-A minimalist web application that extracts and analyzes text content from websites.
+Extract and analyze text content from any website.
 ## Project Overview

 This web application allows users to extract clean, formatted text content from any website by simply entering a URL.
 It's useful for research, analysis, or content aggregation without the clutter of website styling and formatting.